Analysing experiences of mysticism.

 3.1Â Â The experiences encountered

-I can honestly say that I felt the same levels of intense intoxication (i.e. seriously whacked-out), a loss of that feeling of my personal physical existence, and a sense of ‘one-ness with all’ that mystics of the pantheist religions write about.
-I also felt an overwhelming sense of huge-ness.
+I can honestly say that I felt the same levels of intense intoxication (i.e. seriously ‘whacked-out’), a loss of that feeling of my personal ‘physical existence’, and a sense of ‘one-ness with all’ that mystics of the pantheist religions write about.
+I also felt an overwhelming sense of intensity and huge-ness.

-I can certainly report that I perceived some fuzzy, unexplainable and yet unmistakable âspecial-nessâ that dwelt there within those huge experiences.
+I can certainly report that overall I ‘perceived’ some unmistakable âspecial-nessâ that dwelt there within those huge experiences.
 But, I just cannot clearly put it all into words for you.

-The sense of âpeaceâ encountered doesnât do the word justice either.
-And even though I was totally wacked-out by these experiences, I still (surprisingly) had most of my faculties.
+The sense of âpeaceâ experienced there in those events doesnât do the word justice either.
+And even though I was totally whacked-out by these experiences, I still (surprisingly) had most of my faculties.
 Yes, although I was totally âoff my faceâ I could, for example, walk a straight line and think effectively.
-It is really quite a paradoxical state of mind (and spirit I guess).
+It is really quite a ‘paradoxical’ state of mind (and spirit I guess).

 3.2Â Â But was it the real deal?